-While you might be tempted to hop right on services like Spotify and Pandora, and start gunning to get on playlists all of us here at Cyber PR Music respectfully request that you slow your roll.
+While you might be tempted to hop right on Spotify all of us here at Cyber PR Music respectfully request that you slow your roll.

 Before ANYTHING, you need to be on SoundCloud.
-Not only is it the industry standard when posting music to blogs, but your SoundCloud presence can be a key deciding factor to having your music posted.
+Not only is it the industry standard when posting music to blogs and for SubmitHub, but your SoundCloud presence can be a key deciding factor in having your music posted.

 That can absolutely push me off the fence if I’m teetering and onto the side that gives an artist or song a chance.”